MET 230 Engineering Materials and Processing. (3) F, S, SS

 MET 512 Introduction to Robotics.
 (3) N

 Introduction to industrial robots.
 Topics include: robot workspace, trajectory generation, robot actuators and sensors, design of end effectors, and economic justification.
 Application case studies.
-Prerequisite: instructor approval.
+Prerequisite: MET 303 or instructor approval.

 MET 513 Advanced Automation.
 (3) F